certainly1182/PriorChat/README.md

 - `number_of_messages_to_store` (default: 50) - the maximum number of chat messages to store in the queue.
 ## Usage
-The PriorChat plugin does not have any commands or permissions.
-Simply install and enable the plugin on your server to start using it.
+The PriorChat plugin does not *yet* have any commands or permissions.
+Simply install the plugin on your server to start using it.

 When a player joins the server, the plugin will display a configurable number of past chat messages to the player.